 - Wireless Access Point: A wireless access point can effectively double the coverage area of your wireless network.
-An access point is typically placed in the area not currently covered by your Wireless G Router, and is connected to the Router using either an Ethernet cable or through your home's power lines using two Powerline Ethernet Adapters. - For 802.11g (54g) wireless networks, Belkin offers a Wireless G Range Extender/Access Point that can be connected wirelessly to a Belkin Wireless G Router, without requiring an Ethernet cable or Powerline Ethernet Adapters.
+An Access Point is typically placed in the area not currently covered by your wireless router, and connected to the router using either an Ethernet cable, or through your home's power lines using two Powerline Ethernet Adapters. - For 802.11g (54g) wireless networks, Belkin offers a Wireless Range Extender/Access Point that can be connected wirelessly to a Belkin 802.11g Wireless Router, without requiring an Ethernet cable or Powerline Ethernet Adapters.